Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization with Group Constraints

-We further change some of the constraints of the linear program~\ref{LP0} from equality to inequality and obtain the following relaxation.

-\begin{remark} The objective value of the above LP is clearly an upper bound on the revenue of the optimal policy since we just relaxed some of the constraints.
-In \Cref{sec:appendix-example}, we show by a computer-aided example that the objective value of \ref{LP1} might in fact be strictly more than the revenue of the optimal policy.
-See \Cref{example:numbers} for more details. \end{remark}
+\revcolor{ Note every implementable policy $\vec{x}$ is a feasible solution in the above LP relaxation: for such a policy, $y_{i,j}$ is equal to the probability that element $j$ is placed in position $i$.
+Therefore, the optimal objective value of \ref{LP1} is an upper-bound on the objective value of the optimal permutation distribution in Problem~\ref{pbm:grp}, i.e., the overall user engagement of the optimal implementable policy satisfying the group constraints.\footnote{In \Cref{sec:appendix-example}, we show by a computer-aided example that the objective value of \ref{LP1} might in fact be strictly larger than the user engagement of the optimal implementable policy.} We later use this connection when designing our rounding algorithm.}

-In the rest of this section, we first present an approach for finding a permutation of products that achieves constant fraction of $T$ as its user engagement, and a constant fraction of the optimal objective value of \ref{LP1} as its revenue.
-We present an overview of our approach in Algorithm \ref{algRevenue} and then describe how to carry out each step of the algorithm in what follows.
+In the rest of this section, we present a \revcolor{randomized algorithm for finding a permutation of elements that in expectation} achieves a constant fraction of $T_l$ as its user engagement for each group $l \in L$, and a constant fraction of the optimal objective value of \ref{LP1} as its overall user engagement. \revcolor{

-Putting everything together, we prove this theorem, which is the main result of the section.

-\begin{theorem} Given values $\{r_{i, j}\}_{i, j \in [n]}$ and functions $\{f_i\}_{i\in [n]}$, and a lower bound $T$ on user engagement, \Cref{alg:bicriteria} finds a permutation $\pi$ in polynomial time, such that \begin{enumerate} \item The revenue generated by $\pi$ is within factor $(1-1/e)^3$ of the objective value of \ref{LP1} (which is at least the revenue of the optimal policy satisfying the lower bound $T$ on user engagement). \item The user engagement generated by $\pi$ is at least $T(1-1/e)^3$. \end{enumerate} Therefore, it is a bi-criteria $\left((1-1/e)^3, (1-1/e)^3\right)$-approximation algorithm, where $(1-1/e)^3\approx 0.25$. \end{theorem}